 Because they deserve the best of you and not what's left of you.

-Taking care of your spiritual, physical, psychological, and social needs will help you feel your best so you can be the best parent you can be.
-It’s important to set aside a little bit of time for self-care even when you feel like you don’t have a single second to devote to yourself.
-While there are many different self-care strategies for parents, it’s important to experiment with them to figure out which strategies work best for you.
+Taking care of your spiritual, physical, psychological, and social needs will help you feel your best to be the best parent you can be.
+Therefore, it’s important to set aside some time for self-care even when you feel like you don’t have a single second to devote to yourself.
+While there are many different self-care strategies for parents, it’s important to experiment with them to determine which strategies work best for you.